itseez3d/metaperson/docs/metaperson-creator/cartoonish.md

 Softens the head and body textures for a more polished look.

-*Note: This disables the Cartoonish Texture option.*
+*Note: This turns off the Cartoonish Texture option.*

 ![](./img/smoothed_texture.gif)